zinzy/zinzy.website-v2/_posts/2013-12-22-sunday-seeds.md

 excerpt: ""
 tags:
 - weeknotes
-- restaurant
+- restaurants
 - reading
-- theology
 - judaism
 - documentary
-- photographer
+- photographers
-- poet
+- poets
 ---
 - If you ever happen to find yourself in the sleepy fishing town of IJmuiden: the fish, service, atmosphere, and cheesecake in the fish restaurant [De Meerplaats](http://www.meerplaats.nl/) are all very pleasant.
 - For my birthday, [Erica Bouma](http://www.zinnigverhaal.nl/) gave me _Jesus_ by rebel theologian Hans Küng.
 It’s a great and easy read — a recommendation for anybody interested in the history of Christianity.